Who is Rebecca Welch? First woman referee to be involved in a Premier League game

 Welch has regularly appeared in the Women’s Super League and officiated three games at the Women’s World Cup this summer

-Rebecca Welch will become the first woman official to be involved in a Premier League match when Manchester United visit Fulham on Saturday lunchtime.
+Rebecca Welch will become the first woman official to be involved in a refereeing capacity in a Premier League match when Manchester United visit Fulham on Saturday lunchtime.

 Welch, 39, from Washington in Tyne and Wear, will be the fourth official at Craven Cottage.